Although Local Authorities have their own assessment procedures, they will follow national criteria to decide who is eligible for care and support.

 Not being able to achieve two or more of the above means that you either need help to do these activities, or that when you try to do it yourself it causes you pain, distress or anxiety, it is dangerous for you or others, or it takes you a much longer time than it should.

 Carers now also have rights to services, based on slightly different eligibility criteria.

-You can find out more about eligibility for care services in our factsheet How to get care and support, which you can download below.
+You can find out more about eligibility for care services in our factsheet How to get care and support (PDF 593 KB).